Chevroches

 Chevroches (/fr/) is a commune, a village, in the Nièvre department in Bourgogne-Franche-Comté, in central France.
+Inhabitants are called Cavarocois (/fr/) in French.

 Geography

 Chevroches lies between the Canal du Nivernais, the river Yonne, and the place where the river Yonne used to be.

 History

 This village is really old, according to archeologists, there was smithing activity from the second to the fourth century.
 All the ancient objects which has been found there are now in a museum in Clamecy, just few miles away from Chevroches.

 This village church was probably built in the ninth century, and Chevroches old name was "Cava Roca" [ kava ʁɔka ] which means hollow rock.
 That name is linked to the stone quarry, which is now abandoned.

-Demographics

-Inhabitants are called Cavarocois (/fr/) in French.
-On 1 January 2019, the estimated population was 122.